AythanP/CreateTask/README.md

 ### Running the Project

 Click the project to open it.
-Click "Play", located at the top of the Unity project.
+Click "Play", located at the top of the Unity editor.